Remembering Danny Barker

 The 2020 Danny Barker Banjo and Guitar Festival

-The sixth annual Danny Barker Banjo and Guitar Festival features five jam-packed days of events and concerts including banjo and guitar clinics on Wednesday and Thursday, with an absolutely star-studded Danny Barker Birthday Bash at Snug Harbor Thursday evening … and much more.
-The festival’s final day features a parade through the French Quarter in celebration of Danny Barker Day.
+The sixth annual Danny Barker Banjo and Guitar Festival featured five jam-packed days of events and concerts including banjo and guitar clinics, with an absolutely star-studded Danny Barker Birthday Bash at Snug Harbor, and much more.
+The festival’s final day featured a parade through the French Quarter in celebration of Danny Barker.

 Fairview Alumni and Friends — Hear ‘Em Talking To Ya